ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 If you do not install LabVIEW NXG 2.1 Web Module, NI Package Manager will not install the Skyline API Key Support package on to your machine.
 You will receive an installation dependency error as a result.
 The Skyline API Key Support package enables you to establish a connection to the SystemLink Cloud server.
 Please refer to [Skyline API Support](https://www.systemlinkcloud.com/api-download) for installation instructions and the [FAQ](https://www.systemlinkcloud.com/faq) for help navigating installation errors.

 # Choosing Your Goal
-Do you want to learn about connecting your web application to SystemLink Cloud or an on-premises server?
+Do you want to learn about connecting your web application to SystemLink Cloud or SystemLink Server, an on-premises server?
 Click one of the following links to jump to your workflow:

 -	[I want to install the Skyline API Key Support package](https://github.com/ni/webvi-examples/blob/master/UtilizeSkylineDataServices/Readme.md#skyline-api-key-support-package).
 - [I want to connect to SystemLink Cloud](https://github.com/ni/webvi-examples/blob/master/UtilizeSkylineDataServices/Readme.md#systemlink-cloud).